 Solar Edge could be a Warren Buffett type value investment because it makes money and manufactures components other companies use.
 To explain, Solar Edge builds the parts; Tesla will need to build giant solar power plants or rooftop solar arrays.

 Solar Edge has some potentially valuable products.
 For example, Solar Edge claims to have the world’s first charge inverter for electric vehicles.

 To explain, an inverter is a device that converts the direct current (DC) electricity produced by solar panels into alternating current (AC).
 Inverters are critical because most electronics, computers, EVs, equipment, and appliances run on AC.

 The Solar Edge inverter will be easier to install because it requires no additional wiring or separate breaker.
 To clarify, competing inverters require additional wiring and a separate circuit breaker.

-Solar Edge is a potential value investment because it provides the infrastructure electric vehicles will need.
-Moreover, Solar Edge is unsexy and somewhat obscure so most investors will ignore it.
+Solar Edge is a potential value investment because it provides the electric infrastructure vehicles will need.
+Moreover, Solar Edge is unsexy and somewhat obscure, so most investors will ignore it.

 SolarEdge is a speculative investment because it pays no dividend.
 However, Solar Edge is worth looking at for long-term investors because of its price.
-Solar Edge shares were trading at $40.10 on 15 October 2018.

 Investing in the Potential, not the Reality

-Some of these companies have excellent technologies but few people use their products.
+Some of these companies have excellent technologies, but few people use their products.
 In some cases, such as SolarEdge’s inverters, the market is brand new.